GriaineigisO/Griaineigis-s-Language-Generator/notes.md

 then make a section to show tables with each verb in all possible inflections much like the inflection noun section

+# Derivation

+* When new words are created, figure out how to add them to the dicitonary.
+The language word can be pushed to the appriopiate generatedArray, but since dictionary.js imports the english word arrays right from the source files and not via script.js, I can't simply push the derived word's meaning to the english word array.
+I'll have to import the english word array to dictionary.js via script.ja, to allow me to change them before they are use to create the dictionary

 # Things to Add Later, but are not a current priority

 * add example sentences for each word in the dictionary.
 Whether it actually shows will be random